tcmulder/aquamin/docs/features/theme-configuration.md

    ┗ 📄 variables.css       // css custom properties (first in cascade)
 ```

-## OtherAssets
+## Fonts

-### Font Assets
-You can add fonts to a `aquamin/assets/global/fonts/` folder, then add the `@font-face definitions` in the `aquamin/assets/global/fonts.css` file.
-Parcel will take care of hashing and including these assets in the `aquamin/dist/` directory for you.
+You should add fonts to a `aquamin/assets/global/fonts/` folder, then add the `@font-face` definitions in the `aquamin/assets/global/fonts.css` file.
+Parcel will take care of hashing and including your font files within the `aquamin/dist/` directory, and aquamin will enqueue them.

 Or, you can directly enqueue any fonts from a CDN (like Google Fonts) within the `aquamin/includes/enqueue.php` file.

-### Image Assets

-If a component requires images, you should create an `aquamin/assets/component-library/some-component-name/images` directory and include them from there—that way, each component's directory houses its own images.
+## Images

+To add images to a particular component, you should create an `images` directory within that component (e.g. `aquamin/assets/component-library/some-component-name/images/`) to keep all that component's files in one directory.
 If you have images that are used by multiple components, you can also create an `aquamin/assets/images` directory for them.
-Parcel will take care of hashing and including these assets in the `aquamin/dist/` directory for you.
+Parcel will take care of hashing and including these assets in the `aquamin/dist/` directory.

-### SVG Assets
+## SVGs

-Usually, Parcel will import all images as a simple path, including SVGs.
+Usually, Parcel will import all images as a simple URL, including SVGs.
 If you would instead like to import your SVG images inline, you can name them like `*.inline.svg`, and Parcel will handle the inlining for you.
 For example, you'll notice each block has an `icon.inline.svg` image file is already set up in this manner for block icons (feel free to update these with your own custom icons!).

-### Static Assets
+## Static Assets

-You may want to include static assets in the `aquamin/dist/` directory (I often do for a `theme.sprite.svg` file that contains reusable logos, social icons, etc.).
-You can add these files within the `aquamin/assets/static/` directory, and any time you run `npm run build` they will be copied into `aquamin/dist/static/`.
+You may want to include static assets in the `aquamin/dist/` directory.
+One example could be for a `theme.sprite.svg` sprite file containing reusable logos, social icons, etc. Add these files within the `aquamin/assets/static/` directory, and any time you run `npm run build` Parcel will copy them into `aquamin/dist/static/`.

-?> _Note:_ `npm run start` ignores changes to these files, so you will need to rerun the build if you make changes.
+!> Changes to these files are ignored by `npm run start`, so you'll have to rerun `npm run build`.